emmiegit/qotd/README.md

   -6, --ipv6            Only listen on IPv6.
 (By default the daemon listens on both) -t, --tcp             Use TCP.
 This is the default behavior.
   -u, --udp             Use UDP instead of TCP.
 (Not fully implemented yet) -q, --quiet           Only output error messages.
-This is the same as using
+This is the essentially the same as
-                        "--journal /dev/null".
+                        using "--journal /dev/null".
   --help                List all options and what they do.
   --version             Print the version and some basic license information.
 ```